 How to Determine Available Cash Flow in a Debt Service Formula

 The calculation of a DSCR ratio is simple in theory.
-All you should need is a company's annual income statement, which contains its net operating income, its interest expense, and its balance sheet, which shows its current portion/maturities of long term debt.
+All you should need is a company's annual income statement, which contains its net operating income and interest expense, and its balance sheet, which shows its current portion/maturities of long term debt.

 The first step in an ideal debt service coverage ratio for banks is figuring out the cash flow available for debt service (CFADS).
 Lenders can use EBITDA (Earnings before interest, taxes, depreciation and amortization) or NCAO (net cash flow after operations) from a cash flow analysis like Uniform Credit Analysis, or UCA.
 While UCA NCAO is often a more accurate calculation of CFADS, smaller businesses typically do not have the detailed financial statements necessary to use it.
-Regardless, either can be used in a debt service formula.
+Institutions will have to decide which option should be used in a debt service formula for each deal.

 In either case, remember that these values do not take into account dividends and distributions given to owners.
 This is fine when considering the company alone, but in a Global Cash Flow, those may need to be subtracted out.